To amend the Internal Revenue Code of 1986 to expand workplace health incentives by equalizing the tax consequences of employee athletic facility use.

 110th Congress (2007–2009)

-This bill was introduced on March 28, 2007, in a previous session of Congress, but was not enacted.
+This bill was introduced on March 28, 2007, in a previous session of Congress, but it did not receive a vote.

 Apr 14, 2005

 Earlier Version — Introduced

 This activity took place on a related bill, H.R.
 1634 (109th).

 Mar 28, 2007

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 H.R.
 1748 (110th) was a bill in the United States Congress.